Strophox/tetro-tui/README.md

 | `a` `d` | `←` `→` |
 | `←` `→` | `z` `x` |

-Frequent advice I saw was: "choose what feels best for you", which sounds about right. :P *(\*though some mentioned one should **not** hammer ` spacebar ` for hard drops, though it's the only button the Guideline binds to this action.)*
+Frequent advice seen was: "Choose what feels best for you.\*" *(\*There were explicit mentions that 'hard drop' being bound to `spacebar` is suboptimal for fast play.)*

+The current tetrs default keybinds were kept straightforward:
+- "~~`W`,~~`A`,`S`,`D`" - rotating
+- "`←`,`→`" - moving
+- "`↑`,`↓`" - dropping
+- "`Space`" - holding

 ## Menu Navigation

-Modeling how a TUI should handle menus and move between them was unclear initially.
+Modeling how a TUI should handle menus and move between them is not straightforward for more complex systems.

-Luckily, I was able to look at how [Noita](https://noitagame.com/)'s menus are connected and saw that it was quite structured:
+I looked at how [Noita](https://noitagame.com/)'s menus are connected and saw that it seemed structured in a way that I could imitate:
-The menus form a graph (with menus as nodes and valid transitions as directed edges), with only some menus ('pop-ups') that allow backtracking to a previous menu.
+The menus form a graph (with menus as nodes and valid transitions as directed edges).
+Most menus can be backtracked (i.e. pushing and popping a stack), though some menus do not allow backtracking to previous menus (e.g. Game Over) (alternatively, they clear the stack).

 <details>

-<summary>Tetrs Terminal Menu Graph</summary>
+<summary>Tetrs TUI menu graph</summary>

 ![tetrs menu graph](Gallery/tui-menu-graph.svg)